michaeltouati/ESVM/readme.md

 # Cleaning the directory

-If you want to remove from the ESVM directory :
+If you want to remove from the [ESVM](https://github.com/michaeltouati/ESVM) directory :
-- the compilation files and ESVM executables, type :
+- the compilation files and executables, type :
 ```sh
 make distclean
 ```